 The term "regime" often refers to the entire array of international agreements, multilateral organizations, national laws, regulations, and policies to prevent the spread of dangerous weapons and technologies.
-The regime that has evolved to limit the spread of nuclear weapons is the most extensive, followed by those dealing with chemical and biological weapons, and then by the missile regime.
-The difficulty of producing nuclear weapons material (highly enriched uranium or plutonium) and great awareness of nuclear weapons' destructiveness together have been conducive to creating a complex regime with widespread agreement on the priority of nuclear nonproliferation.
+The nuclear nonproliferation regime is presently the most extensive, followed by those dealing with chemical and biological weapons, and then by the missile regime.
+The difficulty of producing nuclear weapons material (highly enriched uranium or plutonium) and the great awareness of nuclear weapons' destructiveness together have been conducive to creating a complex regime with widespread agreement on the priority of nuclear nonproliferation.
 Chemical weapons are easier to make and rely on readily available precursors, and they are far less destructive.
-Less is known about biological weapons, but they also rely on widespread dual-use technology and efforts to build a more extensive control regime are more recent.
+Biological weapons also rely on dual-use technology, and as technology has spread, efforts to build a more extensive control regime have intensified.
 Finally, there is no international consensus on the danger of missile proliferation to support a nonproliferation treaty or a binding regime with enforcement mechanisms.

 A key aspect of all the regimes is their attempt to control exports of sensitive goods and technologies through supplier agreements.
 These are the Nuclear Suppliers Group and the Zangger Committee for nuclear technology, the Australia Group for chemical and biological weapons technology, and the Missile Technology Control Regime.
 In the last decade, these export control regimes have expanded their membership, expanded and refined their control lists, and increased coordination among member states.
 At the same time, however, the non-binding nature of some of the regimes and growing resistance to them by certain countries, including some regime members, limits their effectiveness.
 A major dilemma is whether to include new members, such as Russia and China, that are not U.S. allies and do not have reliable export controls, or to limit membership to countries with excellent nonproliferation credentials.
 Regime members are afforded special access to controlled technology by the other members, so this issue also affects decisions on whether to include non-allies.
 Table 1 lists the proliferation control regimes, their components and statutory authority.
-There are many arms control treaties and other activities that address aspects of WMD and conventional weapons beyond the regimes covered in this report.
+There are many arms control treaties and other activities that address aspects of WMD and conventional weapons beyond the regimes covered in this report.2